idfy/Open-Bharat-Digital-Consent-by-IDfy---Cookie-Manager-Backend/assets/readme.md

-Js files wil be stored on ths folder based on domain and banner id
+Js files will be stored on ths folder based on domain and banner id